RobotLearning/optimpoly/README.md

 # optimpoly

-C code for Trajectory Generation for Table Tennis
+Optimal Trajectory Generation in Table Tennis

-This repository investigates the nonlinear constrained optimization necessary to generate table tennis striking trajectories in joint space.
+This repository investigates the nonlinear equality constrained optimization necessary to generate table tennis striking (and returning) 3rd order polynomials in joint space.
 We use the NLOPT toolbox to run the constrained nonlinear optimization.

-The hope is that the optimization for Barrett WAM can take under 2 ms.
+TODO: should we have it completely independent from SL files (code and header)?